GiovanniBaccichet/DNCS-HTTP3/README.md

 ##### SSL Certificate 🔐

-As shown at the bottom of the configuration file, TLS encryption is needed to use the HTTP/3 modded version of NGINX.
+As shown at the end of the configuration file, TLS encryption is needed to use the HTTP/3 modded version of NGINX.
 We did a little bit of research and found out that we couldn't use self-signed SSL certificates with QUIC.
 Only trusted SSL certificates issued by a CA work.
 We used Let's Encrypt for generating a valid SSL/ TLS certificate that works with QUIC, in particular we used the following commands outside Docker and than copied the necessary files inside the container:

 ```bash